raj-kumar-j/HTML-Comments-Mozilla-addon-/README.md

 Currently it will only identify HTML comments.
 Anyone who wants to add more functionality or improve it, you are welcome to do it.

-NOTE : I'm a pentester and not a developer.
+NOTE : I'm a pentester who is also trying to develop things on my own.